h2non/rocky/README.md

 - [toxy](https://github.com/h2non/toxy) - Hackable HTTP proxy to simulare server failures and network conditions

-Are you using rocky in your project?
-Open an issue or send a PR!
+Open an issue or send a PR to add your project!

 ## Middleware layer

-One of the more powerful features in `rocky` is its build-in domain specific middleware, based on `connect/express` middleware.
+One of the most powerful features in `rocky` is its build-in domain specific middleware, based on `connect/express` middleware.

 The middleware layer provides a simple and consistent way to augment the proxy functionality very easily, allowing you to attach third-party middleware (also known as plugins) to cover specific tasks which acts between different phases of the proxy, for instance handling incoming/outgoing traffic.